-Of course, Black Friday has since travelled across the pond and has become a massive sales day in the UK and elsewhere.
+Black Friday has since travelled across the pond after becoming a mainstay of US calendars, and has become a massive sales day in the UK and elsewhere.

 We can make some informed predictions for deals to expect based on previous sale events like Black Friday 2017 and Amazon Prime Day.

-Last year, some highlights included literal thousands of pounds off LG OLED TVs, PS4 Pro for £100 off, £300 savings on DJI drones and Dyson vacuum cleaners for £200 off.
+Last year, some highlights included literal thousands of pounds off LG OLED TVs, £300 savings on DJI drones and Dyson vacuum cleaners for £200 off.

 Amazon’s own Prime Day discount bonanza is also a really good indicator of what we can expect when Black Friday rolls around.
 We were checking the historical prices for everything we posted during our Prime Day 2018 round-up and noticed a lot of Prime Day 2017’s prices were the same or similar to what appeared a few months later for Black Friday 2017.

 So, with that in mind, we fully expect to see Amazon price-matching some of its big discounts from Prime Day 2018.
 Some notable discounts this year included:

 - Kindle Paperwhite for £75 – save £35